junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 1. Document the challenge in the phase notes
 2. Research potential solutions
-3. If the challenge relates to design, consult the relevant LLD documents
+3. If the challenge relates to design, consult the relevant LLD documents from the "Key LLD References" section in the implementation roadmap
 4. Implement the solution
 5. Document the solution and outcome in the phase notes